 - Bags under the eyes

 - Drooping lower eyelids

 How Blepharoplasty can Improve Your Appearance

 Excess skin in the upper or lower lid, puffiness or bulging of the lower lid or dark circles formed by a deep “tear trough” along the lower lid margin can all be dramatically improved with a successful blepharoplasty.
-“Our approach to this delicate and cosmetically important area is highly individualized and characterized by a light touch and a careful eye for symmetry,” says Schweiger Dermatology Group plastic surgeon Dr. Josh Zuckerman.
 By carefully removing fat and tissue in the eyelids, you can subtly wake up the appearance of the face—all with undetectable scars and minimal discomfort.
 The operation can include any of several components, depending on the issue at hand: removal of excess, sagging skin from upper and or/lower lid; gentle removal or rearrangement of bulging fat; tightening of a lax or sagging lower lid; grafting of the patient’s own fat to fill hollowing or smooth tear troughs; and laser resurfacing to tighten skin and eliminate fine lines.
 The end result is a totally rejuvenated look that lasts forever.
 By correcting and improving the eye area, you’re able to give the entire face a younger and more well-rested look.